AlbertVilaCalvo/Commands/README.md

 git tag -a v1.0
 ````

-They have extra information like author, date, sha and message.
+They have extra information like author, date, SHA and message.